Sulfur assimilation: Animals

-Sulfur assimiation in microorganisms
+Microorganisms

 In bacteria and fungi, the sulfur assimilation pathway is similar to that in plants, where inorganic sulfate is reduced to sulfide, and then incorporated into cysteine and other sulfur-containing compounds.

 Bacteria and fungi can absorb inorganic sulfate from the environment through a sulfate transporter, which is regulated by the presence of sulfate in the medium.
 Once inside the cell, sulfate is activated by ATP sulfurylase to form adenosine 5'-phosphosulfate (APS), which is then reduced to sulfite by APS reductase.
 Sulfite is further reduced to sulfide by sulfite reductase, which is then incorporated into cysteine by enzyme.

 Cysteine, once synthesized, can be used for the biosynthesis of methionine and other important biomolecules.
 In addition, microorganisms also use sulfur-containing compounds for various other purposes, such as the synthesis of antibiotics.

 Sulfur assimilation in microorganisms is regulated by a variety of environmental factors, including the availability of sulfur in the medium and the presence of other nutrients.
 The activity of key enzymes in the sulfur assimilation pathway is also regulated by feedback inhibition from downstream products, similar to the regulation seen in plants.